Yas7777/Netflix-Viewing-Activity/Readme.md

 * **Parameters:**
   * X-Axis: Shows years 2016 through 2021.
 2015 and 2022 are not included as the data for those years were incomplete, and I wanted the graphs to portray a complete data set.
   * Y-Axis: Shows duration in minutes.
-* **Parameters:**  My viewing frequency is significantly higher than the other profile.
+* **Analysis:**  My viewing frequency is significantly higher than the other profile.
 This is because TV watching is a hobby and relaxation activity for me.
 I like keeping up with new shows as they come out.
 The "binge" factor of shows has also severely contributed to my high duration.

 2 – Stacked Bar Graph: